 This website tells the Canadian history of graphic design.
 It shows how Canada has turned from a colonial outpost into a dynamically developing multicultural society.

 Of all evaluation criteria, its unique design received the highest score.
-The original navigation and pop-up sidebars make this design really memorable.
+The original navigation and pop-up sidebars make this design memorable.
 Design Canada also has an award for its mobile version.

 Gallery of emerging species – March 2018